stahnkiong/microweb_astro/src/content/post/bluetooth-beacon-border-control.md

 * **Limited Data:** A scan was just a snapshot, not real-time tracking.
 * **GPS Costs:** Tracking everyone with GPS?
 Too expensive, too impractical.

-## Our Solution: Bluetooth Beacons - Real-Time Tracking
+## Our Solution: Bluetooth Beacons - Real-Time Tracking with IoT Integration

-We shifted to Bluetooth beacons.
+We shifted to Bluetooth beacons, integrating them into a comprehensive IoT solution.
 Here's why:

 * **Real-Time Tracking:** Beacons constantly send signals, tracking movement.
 * **Automated Data:** No more manual scans.
 * **Enhanced Accuracy:** Multiple beacons pinpoint location precisely.
 * **Cost-Effective:** Affordable and power-efficient.
+* **Seamless IoT Integration:** We worked with China-based hardware developers, specifically Minew, to integrate their Bluetooth beacon technology into our system.
+This collaboration allowed us to combine robust hardware with our software expertise, creating a truly integrated IoT solution.
+Our experience working with China-based developers has been invaluable, allowing us to leverage their manufacturing capabilities and expertise in hardware design.

 ## How It Works: Simple and Effective